Why Should Women Get Out and Ride?

 Once the repairs are finished, the insurance company will forward payment to the shop, and the motorcycle will be ready to pick up.
 Make sure you carefully inspect the bike, checking for any scratches or blemishes that have been overlooked.
 Take the bike for a test ride to ensure that it performs satisfactorily.
 If there are any problems with the repairs, such as performance and handling, don’t hesitate to return the bike to the shop to have them corrected.

 When either the cost of repairs to the motorcycle is beyond a certain percentage of its appraised value or damage to the motorcycle is beyond repair, the insurance appraiser will determine the value of the bike.
-You need not necessarily succumb to the insurance company offer.
-You can use sources such as Cycle Trader; and newspaper classifieds to find listings of the same model of motorcycle and identify bikes with features similar to yours.
+You are not obligated to accept the insurance company’s offer.
+You can use sources such as Cycle Trader and other online sources to find listings of the same model of motorcycle and identify bikes with features similar to yours.
+You can also contact your local motorcycle dealer or repair shop for information regarding your bike’s value.
 This will help establish the “fair market value” of your damaged bike.
 Since each motorcycle insurance company policy differs, if you have questions about buying back your “totaled” motorcycle, as well as methods used to determine motorcycle replacement values, contact your insurance company.
 If the insurance company takes what you believe to be an unreasonable position, contact the Law Tigers for help.

 If your motorcycle is a vintage model, you should have it appraised by a specialist.
 Start with a shop that specializes in the sale or repair of vintage bikes, but keep in mind the issue of availability.
 If the repair or replacement motorcycle is difficult to obtain, or the bike needs to be shipped for repair, the insurance company should be responsible for paying the additional ancillary costs.
 If the insurance company resists paying these costs, your Law Tigers attorney can help you negotiate a fair settlement.